ultralytics/ultralytics/docs/modes/track.md

     ```

 This example can easily be extended to handle more video files and models by creating more threads and applying the same methodology.

+## Contribute New Trackers

+Are you proficient in multi-object tracking and have successfully implemented or adapted a tracking algorithm with Ultralytics YOLO?
+We invite you to contribute to our Trackers section in [ultralytics/cfg/trackers](https://github.com/ultralytics/ultralytics/tree/main/ultralytics/cfg/trackers)!
+Your real-world applications and solutions could be invaluable for users working on tracking tasks.

+By contributing to this section, you help expand the scope of tracking solutions available within the Ultralytics YOLO framework, adding another layer of functionality and utility for the community.

+To initiate your contribution, please refer to our [Contributing Guide](https://docs.ultralytics.com/help/contributing) for comprehensive instructions on submitting a Pull Request (PR) 🛠️.
+We are excited to see what you bring to the table!

+Together, let's enhance the tracking capabilities of the Ultralytics YOLO ecosystem 🙏!